 - 1. Identify and provide for students who have special educational/additional needs. - 2.
 Work within the guidance and statutory requirements as set out in the SEND Code of Practice (2014) - 3.
 Operate on a 'whole pupil, whole Academy' approach to the management and provision of support for special educational/additional needs. - 4.
 Provide a SENDCO who will work with the SEND/Inclusion policy. - 5.
-Provide support and advice for all staff working with students with special educational/additional needs.
+Provide support and advice for all staff working with students with special educational/additional needs, including consideration of access arrangements.